joshbegley/nyt-latest/README.md

 `Anchoring the city’s fall Art Week, the behemoth Armory Show at the Javits Center has nearly 250 contemporary art galleries, and a focus on the Caribbean.`\
 https://www.nytimes.com/2026/09/24/arts/design/armory-show-artists-to-watch.html

-**Live Updates: White House Continues to Bar News Outlets Despite Court Ruling**\
+**Live Updates: CNN and MS NOW Return to White House After Fight Over Access**\
-`A federal court ordered President Trump to reverse his ban on CNN, Politico and MS NOW, but reporters were denied access on Thursday.
-The judge ordered the administration to respond by 12:30 p.m.`\
+`A federal court ordered the Trump administration to reverse its ban on CNN, Politico and MS NOW, but reporters were initially denied entry to the White House grounds on Thursday.`\
 https://www.nytimes.com/live/2026/09/24/business/trump-cnn-politico-msnow-white-house

 **From 15,000 to 185 to Zero: Trump’s Claims of Illegal Voting in Nevada Fizzle**\